 #3 Zelenci Nature Reserve – River Sava Springs

-Your journey continues to the magical Zelenci Springs, often called the emerald heart of Triglav National Park.
+From the parking area near the main road, it’s a short 5-minute walk through the forest to reach the springs.
 As the source of the Sava Dolinka River, Zelenci’s waters are famous for their vivid green hue, thanks to the mineral-rich composition of the springs.
 The surrounding marshlands provide a striking contrast to the crystal-clear waters, making it one of Slovenia’s most scenic natural sites.

 The water at Zelenci remains a constant 6°C (43°F) year-round.
 Tiny bubbles rising from the sandy lakebed create the appearance of “boiling,” adding to the springs’ otherworldly charm.
 As part of a protected nature reserve, Zelenci is home to a wide range of wildlife, including rare birds and amphibians.